Table Charismata Matters

 As I said above, virtually all approaches & methods acknowledge the importance of faith in getting the sick healed.
 Either faith by the sick person [prayee/ministeree] and/or the one(s) ministering healing [pray-er/administerer].
 The ministries that don't strongly emphasize faith are often the one's which believe it's not always God's will to heal and/or who emphasize God's sovereignty and wisdom in deciding who and when to heal.
 Something which I've addressed before in other blogposts.
 Of all the different methods and emphases I mentioned above [and more could be mentioned], they can be broken down into two general categories when seen from a certain perspective.
 While most approaches and methods encourage faith on both the pray-ers and prayee, many of them, if push came to shove, would virtually hinge the healing on either one or the other.

 An example of one that hinges it mostly on the pray-er(s) would be John G. Lake Ministries with Curry Blake.
 According to Blake's theology [which he believes continues the approach of Lake], the faith of the prayee shouldn't matter.
 It should be irrelevant.
 In his theology the ordinary way to get someone healed was lost by the church but that it was rediscovered by Lake and others during his time.
 That way was by the pray-er(s) having the faith and authority to COMMAND healing [even in the absence of the faith of the prayee].
 That's how he trains his people to minister healing.
 While most other ministries hinge it mostly on the faith of the prayees.
 I suspect Blake is right when he says this approach of placing the burden of faith on the sick prayee is often because it's an excuse for the pray-ers not to get the job done.
 So that they aren't embarassed for failure as the pray-ers.
 Unfortunately, it often places undue pressure and fault on the prayees who fail to get healed.
 It's so easy to flippantly say, "The person isn't healed?
 That's because he didn't have faith."
-That may be true, but where was the faith of the pray-er?
-Rather than breaking down people faith, it's better to build them up in faith.
+That may be true, but where was the faith of the pray-er(s)?
+Rather than breaking down people's faith, it's better to build them up in faith.
+Jesus said all one needed was a small amount of faith the size of a grain of mustard seed.

 Having said that, I do think that prayees should strive to have as much faith as possible to receive their healing.
 Roger Sapp is someone who I think equally emphasizes the necessity of faith by both pray-ers and prayee.
 As I said at the beginning of this blog, "I think the normative way presented in the Gospels is for both the prayee and pray-ers to have faith for healing.
 This is why the first thing I recommended is developing one's theology of healing by reading books and listening/watching good materials on the topic."
 I think Blake's approach is ideal and extraordinary, but Sapp's approach is ordinary and normative.